tylerlewiscook/minimal-mistakes/_posts/2018-08-05-sgt-peppers-word-cloud.md

 The final result can be seen here:
 ![Imgur](https://i.imgur.com/7DBl1vI.png)
 Note: this word cloud only includes words with a minimum count of five.

+There should be some more cool stuff coming from this.
+I know I want to do a sentiment analysis, and I also plan on trying out the `tidytext` package.
+Also, I already have at least one Shiny app planned for this data.
+Stay tuned!